GiantSpaceRobot/tsRNAsearch/README.md

 * R/Rscript (and R libraries)
 * samtools

-Add tsRNAsearch.sh to your path.
+Add tsRNAsearch.sh to your path or call the programme using bash/sh.

 ### Analysing a single RNA-seq dataset
 We have supplied data to test that the pipeline is functioning correctly: